حقائق عامة

 • Population

-There are 8,7 Mio. people living in Switzerland.
-Demographic trends are being influenced by multilingualism, the rising average age and the high proportion of foreigners living in the country.
+8.9 million live in Switzerland.
+People.
+Multilingualism, the rising average age and the high proportion of foreigners in the total population characterise Switzerland's population development.

 Learn more about Population